osamamuhammad3623/ARM_Tiva_C/README.md

 - GPTM driver: Timer0 & Timer1 are configured to work in 16-bit mode (individual mode) where each timer has 2 channels A & B.
                Timer2 is configured to work in 32-bit mode (concatenated channels).

+## C++ Drivers:
+- 'BuiltIn Led' class, as a driver for the Tiva C leds.